What is Life Insurance and how is it helpful?

 - Retirement and Pension Plan: Retirement insurance plans offer ways to build your own pension income.
 You can either choose to accumulate your retirement corpus as per your risk appetite, or get guaranteed immediate income for life by investing a lump sum.

-What are the advantages of Life Insurance?
+What are the benefits of having Life Insurance?

 - Peace of Mind/ Financial Security - Having life insurance provides the ultimate peace of mind.
 This is because if someone were to meet with their demise, they know their family and loved ones will have a financial safety net.
-All of us have some financial liabilities, but an adequate life insurance cover ensures that your debts or loved ones will be financially taken care of in the event of your death.
+All of us have some financial liabilities, but an adequate life insurance cover ensures that your debts or loved ones will be financially taken care of in the event of your death

 - Wealth Creation - Some life insurance plans also offer you the opportunity to create wealth.
 Apart from life cover, these policies invest your premium in different investment classes to deliver superior risk-adjusted returns that beat inflation and grow your corpus.
 For example, 30-year old male investing ₹ 20,000 per month for 20 years in ICICI Pru Signature (ULIP Plan)# can get ₹ 65.39 Lakhs at 4% annual return or ₹ 1 crore at 8% annual return*

 - Tax Savings - Life insurance plans offer dual tax benefits^.
 The premiums paid offer tax deduction under Section 80C of the Income Tax Act.
 This means up to ₹ 1.5 lakh premium paid annually is deducted from your gross income, thus lowering your tax outgo.
 Separately, the maturity insurance plans may be entirely tax-free.
-This tax benefit^ is under Section 10(10D) of the Income Tax Act.
+This tax benefit^ is under Section 10(10D) of the Income Tax Act

 How are life insurance plans suitable for your needs?